Namib-Naukluft National Park

 Wildlife in Namib-Naukluft National Park

-Home to 29 recorded species including 10 birds of prey, 8 iconic birds, 4 waterbirds, 3 antelope & gazelle, 1 big herbivores, 1 small mammals.
+Home to 29 recorded species including 10 birds of prey, 8 iconic birds, 4 waterbirds, 3 antelope & gazelle, 1 big herbivores, 1 predators.

 Recommended Packing List for Namib-Naukluft National Park